KKBT 92.3 in Los Angeles, “The Beat” was all the rage in the late 80s and early 90s. But all that glittered was not gold for Black men.

 Nationally, it was THE station and a place where black announcers wanted to work badly.
 The station, located on Yucca St in Hollywood at the time was historic and the very place I was working when the 1994 Northridge earthquake hit while I was on the air doing an overnight shift.

-Digital and Radio Facts – Outside of pure talent and extremely good looks, I have no idea how I got in (laugh).
+Radio Facts – Outside of pure talent and extremely good looks, I have no idea how I got in (laugh).
 Perhaps it was timing.
 Mike Stradford didn’t hire me but as soon as he was out, John Monds hired me when I sent in my, by that time, 20th air check.
 I am still friends with John Monds to this day.

 Monds was a great PD and working at the station was like Heaven and hell at the same time but the money, compared to the urban stations I had worked at previously was like night and day